Talk to Our Team

 Why Admation is Built for Marketing Teams

 Admation was purpose-built for marketers who manage complex workflows, multiple stakeholders, and strict approval requirements.
-It doesn’t just track projects—it gives teams a complete marketing operations solution.
-A marketing project manager plays a crucial role in managing various aspects of marketing campaigns, ensuring that all elements are aligned and executed effectively.
+It doesn't just track projects — it gives teams a complete marketing operations solution.

 With Admation, everything happens in one place.
 Campaigns are briefed with clarity using custom templates.
 Work is allocated based on real resource availability.
 Tasks are tied to timelines, dependencies, and capacity.
-Approvals are routed through the right stakeholders with built-in compliance.
-And project progress is visible in real time, reducing uncertainty and risk.
-Collaboration and project management features specifically aid the creative team, allowing them to upload multiple versions of creative files and communicate throughout the review process.
-Marketing operations are important for maximising resource utilisation and achieving key performance indicators.
+Approvals are routed through the right stakeholders with built-in compliance, and Admation's audit trail records every decision automatically.
+Project progress is visible in real time, reducing uncertainty and risk.
+Admation's online proofing lets creative teams upload multiple versions of creative files and manage all review feedback in one place.

 Admation at a glance: